manncyam/puzzler/README.md

 Figure-6 Dungeon sketch:

-In this step, there are some challenges with colors of light because in an iMac and on an iOS device are not the same.
+In this step, there are some challenges with colors of light because on iMac and on an iOS device are not the same.
 Also the distance and the height of the orbs need to be tested on the iOS device for serveral times with the Cardboard.

 First try, a user said the orbs are too close and too low.
 Then the lighting is not clear enough and did not express any mood.